microsoft/onnxruntime/docs/genai/tutorials/phi3-android.md

 On your Android Mobile device, go to "Settings > About Phone > Software information" and tap the "Build Number" tile repeatedly until you see the message “You are now in developer mode”.
 In "Developer Options", turn on Wireless or USB debugging.

 ### Open Project in Android Studio
-Open the Phi-3 mobile app in Android Studio (onnxruntime-inference-examples/mobile/examples/phi-3/android/app).
+Open the Phi-3 mobile app in Android Studio (file path: [onnxruntime-inference-examples/mobile/examples/phi-3/android/app](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/mobile/examples/phi-3/android/app)).

 ### Connect Device
 To run the app on a device, follow the instructions from the Running Devices tab on the right side panel.
 You can connect through Wi-Fi or USB.